 Born in Jamaica, Richards’ family moved to Fort Lauderdale, Florida when she was 12.
-At the time of the 2008 Olympics Sanya was engaged to New York Giants cornerback Aaron Ross, who she met when both attended the University of Texas.
+At the time of the 2008 Olympics Sanya was engaged to Ross, whom she met when both attended the University of Texas.
 A participant in USA Track & Field’s “Be a Champion” program, Richards has worked with young people in several communities and won the Visa Humanitarian Athlete of the Year award in 2005.

-Prior to 2009, Richards’ world championship victories had all come via the 4 x 400 relay, where she earned gold medals at the 2007 and 2003 World Outdoor Championships and the 2004 and 2008 Olympics.
-She placed second in the 2005 World Championships in the 400.
-She won four NCAA championships at Texas, winning the indoor 400 in an NCAA-record 50.82 seconds in 2004 and the outdoor 400 in 2003, and running on Texas’ victorious 4 x 400-meter relay teams in 2004 and 2003.
-She was a three-time U.S. Outdoor champion prior to the 2008 Olympic Trials.
-Richards has been ranked first in the world in the 400 from 2005-07.
+Prior to 2009, Richards-Ross’s World Championship victories had all come via the 4 x 400 relay.
+She placed second in the 2005 World Championships in the 400, then broke through with individual victories in the 400 at the 2009 World Championships and the 2012 World Indoor Championships.
+She won outdoor World Championship 4 x 400-meter relay gold medals in 2003, 2007, 2009 and 2013.
+Additionally, she won four NCAA championships at Texas, winning the indoor 400 in an NCAA-record 50.82 seconds in 2004 and the outdoor 400 in 2003, and running on Texas’ victorious 4 x 400-meter relay teams in 2003 and 2004.
+When healthy, Richards-Ross was consistently ranked first or second in the world in the 400 from 2005-12.

 - Height: 5-8

 - Personal Best: 22.09 seconds (200 meters); 48.70 (400 meters)